hhtronik/qok-i-learn-soldering-th/README.md

 - A soldering iron
 - Some solder
-- A side-cutter / cutting pliers
+- A side-cutter / snips
 - Patience if this is your first time soldering

 As always, work safety is important, so don't burn yourself and don't inhale the fumes released while soldering.
 Working in a well ventilated area is good.
 We'd definitely recommend adding some ventilation (for example a fan of some sort blowing the fumes away from you or a proper soldering fume extractor if you plan on doing this over and over again :)